rzk-lang/.github/profile/README.md

 This organisation collects some repositories related to [rzk](https://github.com/rzk-lang/rzk), an experimental proof assistant for synthetic ∞-categories:

-- [rzk-lang/rzk](https://github.com/rzk-lang/rzk) — the Rzk proof assistant itself
+- [rzk-lang/rzk](https://github.com/rzk-lang/rzk) — the Rzk proof assistant

 Below we list other repositories in this organisation with brief descriptions.